 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by William Morrow on August 30, 2011 in hardcover and has 352 pages.
+This historical mystery is a hardcover edition that was published by William Morrow on August 30, 2011 and has 352 pages.

 Third in the Bess Crawford historical mystery series revolving around a nursing sister posted on the 1917 French frontlines during World War I. At least, she’s on the frontlines most of the time.
 It’s safer for England as it seems that every time Bess gets leave she gets involved in a murder.

 I do enjoy Todd’s World War I series with Bess and her support staff.
 Todd really brings the nastiness of the field hospitals home, and it’s rather different reading this more homey perspective on how war affects families and children.
 Another part of the enjoyment I get from Todd’s work is his portrayal of the manners and expected discretion of the upper classes.
 Things must be done just so, and it’s intriguing to “listen” to Bess justify her decisions as to what she will and will not say to Inspector Rother.

 The one thing I really don’t understand in this story is the obsession the entire Ellis family has with the dead Juliana.
 She died of a mastoid tumor when she was six, and all these people are still traumatized by it.
 Get over it!!!
 It’s been, what, better than twenty years??

 Todd spins a good story with so many possibilities and an absolute talent for drawing characters with personality.
 Although, I wouldn’t have minded if he’d left off some of Lydia Ellis’ personality…lord, I thought she’d drive me nuts.
 The woman has no sense of thinking anything over.
 She gets a notion and immediately must act on it no matter how stupid the idea.

 It’s multiple murders and a side bar of intense marital discord.